esavignano23/up206a-elena/README.md

 # up206a-elena
 ## About Me
 My name is Elena (she/her) and I am a first year MURP student concentrating in Regional & International Development and Transportation Planning & Policy.
-I grew up in Massachusetts and Rhode Island and earned my B.A. in Hispanic Studies and Public Policy from Wheaton College in Massachusetts.
-Prior to starting at UCLA, I lived in San Diego for over five years, working in museum education and the non-profit sector.
+I was raised in Massachusetts and earned my B.A. in Hispanic Studies and Public Policy from Wheaton College (MA).
+Prior to starting at UCLA, I lived in San Diego for over five years where I worked in museum education and the non-profit sector.
 I enjoy playing tennis, going to the beach, reading, and spending time with my partner and our dog Yoda :dog:
 ## Course Description + my objectives
 **Course Description**